kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+It will be tested manually as a part of implementation and there will also be automated tests to cover the scenarios.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->
+No
 ### Monitoring Requirements

 <!--